isomerpages/mlaw-pdo/_criminal-defence-aid/Scope of Services.md

 d.	an offence to be prosecuted or prosecuted by a private person.

-Please refer to the Schedule under the Public Defender’s Act 2022 () for more information on the prescribed list of excluded offences and excluded class of offences.
+Please refer to the Schedule under the Public Defender’s Act 2022 ([click here](https://sso.agc.gov.sg/Bills-Supp/17-2022/Published/20220704?DocDate=20220704)) for more information on the prescribed list of excluded offences and excluded class of offences.

 **Civil Proceedings**